 This historical national road features architectural examples from the 18th and 19th century.
 Full of stories of the past and present, this main drag has a number of shops and restaurants to tempt you after the tour.

 The terminus point of America’s first railroad line, this station was central to early America’s booming economy.
 During the Civil War, Union soldiers were stationed here.
 These points and more will be covered by our guides.

 1) All tickets MUST be purchased ahead of time, NO DROP INs will be taken.
-Tickets for Saturday’s walking tour will close 5:00 pm on Friday, the day before the tour.
-2) We cannot accommodate more than 10 for our tours 3) Masks must be won at all times during the tour.
-4) Please 6′ distance from the tour guide and from other guests
+Tickets for each date’s walking tour will close 5:00 pm on Friday, the day before the tour.

 Tickets are $15 per person and $12 per person for Howard County Historical Society members, seniors and military.